Share your knowledge with your colleagues!

 - Sessions that are offered at a wide range of knowledge and skill levels (basic, intermediate, and/or advanced)

 IECA will give priority to sessions using presenters from more than one institution or program, as diverse points of view are preferred.
 This includes sessions that feature presenters from multiple schools, or feature an IEC along with an admission representative or service.
 An ideal number of presenters is 3-4 on a panel.
-Sessions from IECA’s Fall Conference in Atlanta can be downloaded here, and may provide you with a sense of accepted sessions.
+Sessions from IECA’s previous conference can be downloaded here, and may provide you with a sense of accepted sessions.